 RiskFive is a name of both a hardware board and a software project.
 The board is using the Field Programmable Gate Array (FPGA) technology for maximum flexibility.
 RiskFive is targeting deeply embedded applications where both the hardware interface and the processing algorithm are defined after the deployment.
-The FPGA allows for doing just that.

 The hardware pins of the FPGA can be configured in field (input, output, or in-out).
 The FPGA configuration can be loaded anytime, turning the FPGA into a simple microcontroller, a multicore microprocessor, or an functional equivalent of the Application Specific Integrated Circuit (ASIC).
 This approach allows to address many diverse applications using the same hardware.

 This initial Development Edition of RiskFive is composed of two boards.
 The FPGA System On Module (SOM) is shown below.
 The Development Motherboard is shown in a separate page.

 The PDF schematics of both the SOM and the development board are released on the schematics page.